samssausages/simple-snapshot-zfs/README.md

 * Prunes snapshots by keeping only the most recent 100 (adjustable)
 * Provides output to let you know how many snaps and how much space is taken up

+## Usage ##

+Update script with your dataset names, including the pool.
+Don't add a leading '/', should look like: 'pool/dataset1' Run script manually or add it to a cron shedule

 ### Sample output ###